X Close

 Sydney opera House

-The Sydney Opera House is without doubt one of the the worlds worst example of an acoustical environment that had been only conceived from a visual design.
-This resulted from the initial conditions locked in by visual design, 'form following function' in the wrong order.
-As a visual tourist attraction it is sucessful but as an entertainment venue it is government subsitised.
+The Sydney Opera House is an example of an acoustical environment that had been conceived in the opposite order to how the venue is applied.
+This resulted from the initial conditions locked in by visual design 'form following function' in the wrong order.
+As a visual tourist attraction it is magnificent, but as an autitory entertainment venue it is often critised, as well as needing to be government subsidised.

 End of Topic 3